OmarBaltaji/NextCut/NextCut/README.md

     1. Install laravel: Please check the official laravel installation guide for server requirements before you start. (https://laravel.com/docs/8.x/installation) <br/> <br/>
     2. Clone the repository: git clone https://github.com/OmarBaltaji/NextCut.git  <br/><br/>
     3. Go to the project directory: composer install  <br/><br/>
-    4. Copy the example env file and make the required configuration changes in the .env file:  <br/>
+    4. Copy the example env file and make the required configuration changes in the .env file.  <br/>
-    Run the command in the terminal: cp .env.example .env  <br/>
+    You can run the command in the terminal: cp .env.example .env (to copy the file) <br/>
     Create a new database "database-name" and edit the below in the .env accordingly:  <br/>
     <pre>
         DB_CONNECTION=mysql